Apicurio/apicurio-data-models/src/main/ts/module/README.md

 #### Create Document

-`Library.createDocument(DocumentType): Document`
+`Library.createDocument(ModelType): Document`

 Use this method to create an empty OpenAPI or AsyncAPI document (data model).
-You must pass one of the values of the DocumentType enum to indicate what sort of document you want (OpenAPI 2, OpenAPI 3, AsyncAPI 2, etc).
+You must pass one of the values of the ModelType enum to indicate what sort of document you want (OpenAPI 2, OpenAPI 3, AsyncAPI 2, etc).

 #### Read Document